Scale3-Labs/evaluate-llm/README.md

 After a few seconds, you will see the nutrition information for the uploaded meal.
 You can view the traces, metrics, and evaluations by navigating to langtrace.ai and selecting the project whose API key you are using.

 Finally, click on either the Thumbs Up or Thumbs Down icon within the web application to evaluate the LLM response.
 You can view the user feedback by navigating to the `/annotations` page within Langtrace.ai and viewing the `User Score` column.

+### Note

+If you are looking to use any features of this project they are located in the following:

+- React component for sending feedback: `/components/shared/evals.tsx`
+- API route for calling OpenAI API and sending trace to Langtrace Cloud: `/app/api/upload/route.ts`
+- API route for sending user feedback: `/app/api/feedback/route.ts`

 Evaluation in action:
 ![evaluated response](assets/evaluated_response.png)